RichardKessler/Code-Refactor/README.md

 I started from the bottom up working on the title element first.
 I changed the title that was given to be more descriptive and in-line with the company page.
 I reloaded the website to make sure that the changes saved.
 Once confirmed I started on to the next task.

 My next task was to fix the heading attributes.
 Putting the h tags in sequential order from top to bottom.
-I put them in order as they apear in the elements.
+I put them in order as they appear in the elements.
 For example the heading has an h1 tag for the heading of the page.
 The next element is in my main area, and within that I have a section and article that has h1, h2, and h3 tags for the headings.
 My side element has h1, h2, and h3 tags for the headings to fall in order there.
 Finally my footer has an h1 tag since there is only 1 heading in that element.
-I stuctured the h elements this way to provide structure throughout the page, and to allow for more subjects to be picked up by search engines.
+I structured the h elements this way to provide structure throughout the page, and to allow for more subjects to be picked up by search engines.

 My next task was to add alt attributes to all image elements on the page.
 None of the images had an alt associated with them, so I added alt attributes that would display in case of loading issues.